learn-co-curriculum/dsc-t-tests/README.md

 Look up 24 degrees of freedom in the left column and a p value of 0.05 (from 5% alpha level - 95% confidence level) in the top row.
 The intersection is `1.711`.
 This is our one-sample critical t-value.

-For the Null hypothesis to be true, what this critical value means is that we would expect most values to fall under 1.711.
-If our calculated t-value (from Step 4) falls within this range, the null hypothesis is likely true and we fail to reject the null hypothesis.
+For the Null hypothesis to be true, what this critical value means is that you would expect most values to fall under 1.711.
+If your calculated t-value (from Step 4) falls within this range, the null hypothesis is likely true and you would fail to reject the null hypothesis.

 This value can also be calculated in Python using Scipy.stats module using ppf() (Percent Point Function) as `scipy.stats.t.ppf(1-alpha, df)`.

-Ley's calculate the critical t using this formula and confirm our earlier findings.
+Let's calculate the critical t using this formula and confirm our earlier findings.

 ```python